DanielFergisz/FC1307A-PSX-DVR/README.md

 3. Copy the contents of the `__system` and `__sysconf` partitions.
 4. Power off the console and start it again.

 A full sector-by-sector HDD image is not required.
-The same PSX1 system files can be used on different first-generation PSX models after formatting the drive
+The same PSX1 system files can be used on different first-generation PSX models after formatting the drive.

+> [!WARNING]
-!!!
-Always make a backup of the original SPI flash before programming !!!
+> Always make a backup of the original SPI flash before programming.